 I get asked many times per gun show what is the best concealed carry holster.
-I am not an expert but I have been selling concealed carry holsters for over eight years, have owned more holsters than I can count and seen a ton more.
+I have been selling concealed carry holsters for over eight years, have owned more holsters than I can count and seen a ton more.
 All of this has given me a little bit of insight.

 One of the first things I ask is how do you want to carry?
 You need to determine if you want to carry your gun using a shoulder holster, in the pants, on the belt, belly band, ankle holster, pocket, wallet, pouch, etc. The second item to consider is how big and heavy is the gun?
 A Desert Eagle 50 caliber hand gun that is the size and weight of a Volkswagen beetle will not work for the average person where a J-Frame revolver, 3” semi automatic or the popular .380 caliber pistols work great.

 Other items to consider include your body type, size, weight and are you male or female.
 These affect how you can carry, how easy it is to conceal, how comfortable it is to carry and how easy it is to draw your weapon.
 So what are your options?
-Gunner Security offers many types of concealed carry holsters for men and women and some of them are described below.
+We offer many types of concealed carry holsters for men and women and some of them are described below.

 Pocket Holster – Another simple way to carry a gun is in a pocket holster.
 These holsters have a rough or sticky surface on the outside and remain in your pocket or pants when your gun is pulled.
 They reduce the imprint of the gun when it’s in your pocket, keep coins from getting stuck behind the trigger and hold the gun in place when it’s in the pocket.